-After the brief overview on the Jewish Quarter (Josefov) on the Old Town Walking Tour, I felt this area is deserving a morning to explore in more detail.
+After the brief overview of the Jewish Quarter (Josefov) on the Old Town Walking Tour, I felt this area is deserving a morning to explore in more detail.

 The Pinkas Synagogue was built in 1535 making it the second oldest synagogue in Prague.
 It is a memorial to the 77,297 Jewish victims of the Shoah from the Czech lands.
-The names painted onto the walls is a stark reminder of the horrific genocide in WWII.
+The names painted on the walls are a stark reminder of the horrific genocide in WWII.

 Old Jewish Cemetery

-Maisel Synagogue is now a museum displaying artefacts, textiles, manuscripts and books from the Bohemia and Moravia Jews between 10th to the 18th centuries.
+Maisel Synagogue is now a museum displaying artifacts, textiles, manuscripts, and books from the Bohemia and Moravia Jews between the 10th to the 18th centuries.
 It is laid out in chronological order so if this is of interest, give yourself enough time to read how their plight unfolded.

-Dating from 1868, the Spanish Synagogue was the last house of prayer buit in the Jewish Quarter.
+Dating from 1868, the Spanish Synagogue was the last house of prayer built in the Jewish Quarter.
 It is described as the most beautiful synagogue in Europe and you will see why when you enter.
-The eye-catching gold and detailed Moorish design with glowing stained glass is inspired by the Alhambra in Granada.
+The eye-catching gold and detailed Moorish design with glowing stained glass are inspired by the Alhambra in Granada.
 Definitely worth a visit!

 Nest to the Spanish Synagogue, have a look at the surreal statue of Franz Kafka by Sculptor Jaroslav Róna.